crazyjackel/Peglin-Relic-Lib/README.md

-# Peglin-RelicLib
+# Peglin-Lib
-An Event Library for Ease with Creating Relics
+A Library for Simple Peglin Tasks

+- Includes RelicManager